-This is often referred to as the settlement or citizenship test.
+This is often referred to as the "Citizenship Test".

 You normally need to pass this test before you can apply for indefinite leave to remain (settlement) or naturalisation as a British citizen.

-If you are an EEA national you do not need to obtain indefinite leave to remain in Jersey, but you will have to sit the test should you wish to become a British citizen, you must pass the test.
+If you are an EEA national you do not need to get indefinite leave to remain in Jersey.
+But if you want to become a British citizen, you must pass the test.

-Tests taken after 25 March 2013 will be based on a new edition of the handbook ‘Life in the United Kingdom: a guide for new residents’ and on a Jersey supplement.
+The test is based on the newest edition of the handbook, ‘Life in the United Kingdom: a guide for new residents’, and on a Jersey supplement.